DEFRA/defra-docker-dotnetcore/README.md

 `Dockerfile` - This is an example project that consumes the parent images created by this repository.

 ## CI/CD

-On commit to master Jenkins will build both `dotnetcore` and `dotnetcore-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in `./Jenkinsfile` does not already exist in DockerHub.
+On commit to master Jenkins will build both `dotnetcore` and `dotnetcore-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in the `dotnetVersions` map within the `./Jenkinsfile` does not already exist in Docker Hub.

 ## Licence